dajiangsuo/egr-304-spring2026/docs/304/304-icc-01-supplies-regulators-multimeters/index.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Part 2: Power Supply Schematic Design

-> **This is an individual homework assignment** but you may work with others to determine how to complete the assignment.
-All work demonstrated in checkoff must be completed by you on your own board.

 ## Introduction

-In this assignment, you will use ECAD design tools to draw your first circuits for EGR304.
+In this Part, you will use ECAD design tools to draw your first circuits for EGR304.

 You must individually demonstrate proficiency in: